ArcadeKIlla/-carradio/README.md

 2. Verify wiring connections
 3. Ensure I2C is enabled in raspi-config
 4. Check power supply - the SH1106 requires stable power

+### Build Issues

+1. Make sure you've cloned the u8g2 library into the project directory
+2. Check that the u8g2 directory structure matches what's expected in the Makefile
+3. If you get include errors, verify the paths in the Makefile and header files

 ### Display Shows Garbled Text